Actifio/AGMPowerLib/README.md

 ### esxhostid vs esxhostlist

 You can just specify one esxhost ID with -esxhostid.
-If you are using NFS datastore and you will let DRS rebalance laterm, this cna make things much faster
+If you are using NFS datastore and you will let DRS rebalance later, this can make things much faster

 ## datastore vs datastorelist